Ready to study?

 GET /api/templates # List all templates + protected set

-GET /api/templates/{name}/schema # Get schema.json (auto-generated fallback)
+GET /api/templates/{name}/schema # Get schema.json

-POST /api/templates/analyze # AI security scan (multipart files)
+POST /api/templates/analyze # AI security scan (multipart)

 POST /api/templates # Save uploaded template (multipart)